team of researchers was headed by Professor Neil

 increase in use and recognition of expertise offered

 by university researchers.
 "The skills of university

 staff are increasingly being applied to commercial

 opportunities with community benefits," Dr Harvey

 said. - Flinders University,

-has independently produced 3 booklets detailing
+University independently produced 3 medical booklets

 detailing the research finding:

-2) Venous Oedema.
+2) Venous Edema.

 3) Patient follow-up.

 The booklets contain a condensed

 trial contracted out to Professor Piller on behalf

 regarding the types of treatments that may be

 available to them.

-Flinders University has
+Flinders University also produced

 an interactive DVD for educating professionals and

 patients about the lymphatic system and the clinical

 as an option of treatment.